vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 ## Always (try to) stick to the latest JVM and Elasticsearch versions

 Elasticsearch is a Java application.
 (Surprise, surprise!)
-Like every other Java application it has its hot paths and garbage collection dues.
-Almost every new JVM release will bring you extra optimizations that you can take advantage of without breaking a sweat.
-Note that due to the low-level performance hacks exploited in Lucene, which is internally used by Elasticsearch, Lucene is sort of fragile to JVM upgrades, particularly involving garbage collector changes.
+Like every other Java application it has its hot paths and garbage collection woes.
+Almost every new JVM release will bring you more optimizations that you can take advantage of without breaking a sweat.
+Note that due to the low-level performance hacks exploited in Lucene, which is used internally by Elasticsearch, Lucene is sort of fragile to JVM upgrades, particularly involving garbage collector changes.
 Fortunately, Elasticsearch has an official page listing supported [JVM releases](https://www.elastic.co/support/matrix#matrix_jvm) and [garbage